SpectroCoin/WHMCS-Bitcoin-Payment-Gateway-Plugin/README.md

 3. Go to Setup -> Payments -> Payment Gateways -> All Payment Gateways
 4. Select "Bitcoin provided by SpectroCoin" and press Activate
-5. Enter your Merchant Id, Application Id.
+5. Enter your Merchant ID, Project ID.

 **INFORMATION**